-It’s been quite awhile since we’ve required the use of a stroller in this house.
-However, enquiries about walks and hikes that are stroller friendly is a frequent request from our readers.
-And I aim to please!
+It’s been quite a while since we’ve required the use of a stroller in this house.
+However, getting out of the house when my kids were young was an absolute must.
+And trail walking was something I really enjoyed.
+Plus, enquiries about stroller friendly trails is a frequent request from our readers, and I aim to please!

 Please read on for a list of more than 10 stroller friendly trails in Nanaimo.